Tradition says that this church was founded in the 9th

 Santa Casa di Loretta built in 1744.
 This is medium-sized, dark and brick-walled (see

-far right) with some sweet fragments of frescos of the Madonna and
+far right) with some sweet fragments of frescos of the Virgin and

 Child with Saints and Angels by Pietro Longhi from around 1745.